 It was quite a year.
 I started experimenting with sous vide.
 If you are unfamiliar with sous video, it cooks food that is sealed in air tight bags with an immersion cooker in a water bath.
 I made ribs, steak, chicken breasts (grilled and as fried chicken), and an amazing garlic-rubbed skirt steak with scallion vinaigrette from the Mozza at Home cookbook, but my absolute favorite meal was a sous vide lobster roll with homemade JoJo potatoes.
 Although that skirt steak absolutely rocked!
-I also made creme brulee for Thanksgiving this year with the sous vide and a kitchen torch.
+I also made creme brulee for Thanksgiving this year using sous vide and a kitchen torch.
 It was fun!
 I also learned how to make pierogi and gyoza and ramen at the Western Reserve School of Cooking.
 But I don’t talk about the food I make here.
 Onto my favorite bites from Cleveland this year…

 I hit a bunch of fish fries and pancake breakfasts.
 I also ate 40 Days of Sandwiches for Lent.
 I’ve got to be honest – it was really hard.
 As Crystal from EatDrinkCleveland remarked, it felt like I was doing 40 Years of Sandwiches.
 I ate at Crust for the first time.
 They have some good subs.
 Some were better than others, and a couple of days I didn’t eat a sandwich for one reason or another.
 I only threw out one sandwich.
-I have to say my favorite sandwich (and the one I keep thinking about) was the Green Goddess from Byte Cafe on Superior.
+I have to say my favorite sandwich (and the one I keep thinking about) was the Green Goddess from Byte Cafe on Superior (see above).
 It features fresh avocado, goat cheese, basil pesto, arugula, balsamic reduction, roasted walnuts, and salt&pepper on multigrain bread.
 My photo does not do it justice, so I am using one from Trip Advisor.

 After seeing photos from Pranzo Bistro in Willoughby for months on the All Things Food in Cleveland page on Facebook I managed to get a bunch of friends together to check it out.
 It was a snowy night, but the meal made it absolutely worth the white-knuckle drive.
 I started off splitting a burrata with asparagus, ordered the Italian wedding soup, and then had an amazing lobster pappardelle.
 The pappardelle featured homemade noodles, langustino meat, and lobster tail in a cream sauce dressed with fresh arugula.
 My photo is literally the world’s darkest photo, so I borrowed this one from Corinne D. on Yelp.

 I started the year off with a new addiction – the chicken noodle soup at Red Chimney.
 Someone posted a photo of it, and I could not stop thinking about it.
 I now get it every time I go there.
 It is packed with noodles and chunks of chicken, and the broth is super flavorful.
-Paired with a soft dinner roll or their homemade rye bread and you’ve got the perfect meal.
+Paired with a soft dinner roll or their homemade rye bread you’ve got the perfect meal.
 Tip: if you go be sure to bring cash!
 They don’t accept credit cards.

 Mason’s Creamery has become a favorite stop this year.
 They have such playful flavors.
 I would be hard picked to choose a favorite between their Tang sorbet, Jelly bean sorbet, Oatmeal cream pie, Fried ice cream, and Thai tea ice cream.
 I usually just stuck with scoops in a cup, but then I finally tried the egg waffle.
 This egg waffle with Ceylon cinnamon and cafe con leche with Nutella whipped cream really blew me away.
 I mean, come on, Nutella whipped cream?
 Amazing!
 I had taken out-of-town friends here after dinner at Citizen Pie, and they raved about their choices as well.

 My friend Nancy invited me to Rosh Hashana this year, and her brisket blew me away.
-It is so simple, but had such great flavor.
+It was so simple, but had such great flavor.
 She roasted Wagyu brisket from Mister Brisket over San Marzano tomatoes and onions and then pureed them to make a gravy.
 The entire dinner was divine (I have also started eating apples with honey because of this meal), but this brisket melted in my mouth.

 Hatfield’s Goode Grub started out as a food truck and now has a brick and mortar restaurant in Kamm’s Corners.
 My friends and I met for breakfast back in September, because I saw a photo of a coffee with sprinkles.
 The coffee was overpowered by the berry syrup (and not in a good way), but this Shrooms and Swiss omelette was a great start to the weekend.
 It had so much flavor.
 They are turning out some amazing food at Hatfield’s Goode Grub.
 Be sure to check it out!